Esoteric Bologna: Where Magic Meets Legend

 Walking through the streets of Bologna, one can come across stories of women and men who devoted their lives to the occult arts.

-In Bolognese popular tradition appear, finally, the Burde, mysterious water-witches connected to marshes and canals.
+In Bolognese popular tradition appear, finally, the burde, mysterious water-witches connected to marshes and canals.
 Described by some — including the writer Gabriele D’Annunzio — as a “wind of pain” and a “wild scourge”, the Burde are depicted sometimes as beautiful women, sometimes as old crones who lured travellers into dilapidated huts.
 They are said to have controlled winds and storms, deciding the fate of sailors and travellers.

 Among the most fascinating and unsettling traces of Bologna’s esoteric past are the “diabolical” figures carved on the façades of certain buildings.